Making Software Last Forever

 When both observability and testing are lacking on your legacy system, observability comes first.
 Tests tell you only what shouldn’t fail; monitoring tells you what is failing.
 Don’t forget: a perfect record will always be broken, but resilience is an accomplishment that lasts.
 Modern engineering teams use stats like service level objectives, error budgets, and mean time to recovery to move the emphasis away from avoiding failure and toward recovering quickly.

 Maintenance mostly happens out of sight, mysteriously.
 If we notice it, it’s a nuisance.
 When road crews block off sections of highway to fix cracks or potholes, we treat it as an obstruction, not a vital and necessary process.
 This is especially true in the public sector: it’s almost impossible to get governmental action on, or voter interest in, spending on preventive maintenance, yet governments make seemly unlimited funds available once we have a disaster.
-We are okay spending a massive amount of money to fix a problem, but consistently resist spending a much smaller amount of money to prevent it; as a strategy this makes no sense.
+We are okay spending a massive amount of money to fix a problem, but consistently resist spending a much smaller amount of money to prevent it; as a business strategy this makes no sense.

 The Open Mainframe Project estimates that there about 250 billion lines of COBOL code running today in the world economy, and nearly all COBOL code contains critical business logic.
 Companies should maintain that software and make it last as long as possible.

 - Things You Should Never Do, Part I